 Georgia Southern alumni and fans all know this famous Eagle “shout out.”
 Georgia Southern spirit is alive and well as fans and alumni make sure everyone knows who we are.
 Whether you run into a fellow alum in the airport, see a classmate at a restaurant in Atlanta or are cheering on your Eagles at a sporting event, the chant “Georgia …” — “Southern…” are the only two words you need to know.

-Each summer, the University president and first lady host watermelon cuttings on the Pedestrium, near the banks of the campus lakes.
+Every summer, the University president hosts a watermelon cutting on the Pedestrium, near the banks of the campus lakes.
 The tradition began in 1948 when late President Zach Henderson wanted to provide a cool treat to the students, faculty and staff who were still on campus during the hot summer months.
 Today, more than 200 watermelons, put on ice a week in advance, are used for each cutting.

 Holiday Lighting of Sweetheart Circle

 The center of campus for more than 100 years, Sweetheart Circle is the perfect backdrop for holiday lights, evergreen wreaths and red bows.
 The buildings, trees and lampposts on the Circle are draped in lights and decorated with holiday ornaments.
 Each year, students and locals alike gather for traditional holiday treats and seasonal music.
 This winter wonderland extends from the Marvin Pittman Administration Building to the GSU-shaped boxwood plants dressed in sparkling white holiday lights at the campus entrance.